 We cannot assure that in every instance an investment will be allocated on a pro-rata basis, and differences may occur due to the factors mentioned above.
 It is our goal to provide individualized treatment and customized solutions to our clients.
-There are conditions under which the Trade Allocation Policy permits a portfolio manager and/or trader to: (i) allocate a transaction only to certain of the accounts eligible to participate; (ii) allocate a larger or smaller portion of a transaction to an account or group of accounts than to other accounts participating in the transaction; or (iii) exclude certain accounts from participating in a transaction that may be suitable for the account(s).
+There are conditions under which a portfolio manager and/or trader is permitted to: (i) allocate a transaction only to certain of the accounts eligible to participate; (ii) allocate a larger or smaller portion of a transaction to an account or group of accounts than to other accounts participating in the transaction; or (iii) exclude certain accounts from participating in a transaction that may be suitable for the account(s).
 Those conditions include, but are not limited to, the following:

 - Odd lots "De Minimis" quantity Whenever an allocation would cause an account to receive either an odd lot or an amount that is uneconomical, it need not participate in an allocation.
-A de minimis amount that does not disadvantage, benefit, nor favor any account over another will be established by each investment area.
-Amounts that are de minimis may not be allocated to such accounts and may be allocated over the accounts that did initially receive sufficient shares pro-rata.
-The respective investment area will each maintain the necessary documentation to demonstrate the consistent application of this principle. - Cash availability The portfolio manager may consider changes in cash flow or cash positions as a basis for deviating from allocating investments pro-rata.
+A de minimis amount that does not disadvantage, benefit, nor favor any account over another will be established by each investment area. - Cash availability The portfolio manager may consider changes in cash flow or cash positions as a basis for allocating investments.
 If there is an insufficient amount of cash for an account, or if an account is (or it is anticipated that it shortly will be) experiencing cash outflow, then it may not participate or receive a full pro-rata distribution.
 Conversely, accounts receiving or expected to receive meaningful inflows may receive greater allocations, particularly in the case of "ramp-up" periods, when a portfolio receives a material sum of cash to invest. - Specialized Accounts An account with an investment mandate, benchmark, style, or model that emphasizes investment in a particular category of securities may have priority over other client accounts for that category of securities.
-For example, portfolios focusing on certain mandates may have priority as to investment opportunities over other accounts that do not focus on that category of security. - Investment Restrictions/Guidelines Certain accounts may have client restrictions, regulatory restrictions, tax considerations, contractual obligations, diversification considerations, or internal exposure limit constraints that could prohibit or limit their ability to participate in an allocation.
-The portfolio manager and/or trader takes this into account during the pre-allocation process. - Investment Weighting Certain accounts may or may not participate in an allocation because of their current weightings in a particular issuer, industry or asset class.
-In addition, accounts that are managed in a similar manner may or may not participate in an allocation in order to provide similar size exposure to investments. - Issue or Issuer Characteristics Certain accounts may or may not participate in an allocation because of the issue or issuer's duration and/or average maturity, credit ratings and/or anticipated credit ratings and deal size. - Deal Sponsor Considerations Certain accounts may or may not participate in an allocation because of deal sponsor discretionary considerations, such as a preference for certain investor profiles. - Term Lifecycle of Account Certain accounts may or may not participate in an allocation because of the term lifecycle of the account portfolio or vintage year.
+For example, portfolios focusing on certain mandates may have priority as to investment opportunities over other accounts that do not focus on that category of security. - Investment Restrictions/Guidelines Certain accounts may have client restrictions, regulatory restrictions, tax considerations, contractual obligations, diversification considerations, or internal exposure limit constraints that could prohibit or limit their ability to participate in an allocation. - Investment Weighting Certain accounts may or may not participate in an allocation because of their current weightings in a particular issuer, industry or asset class.
+In addition, accounts that are managed in a similar manner may or may not participate in an allocation in order to provide similar size exposure to investments. - Issue or Issuer Characteristics Certain accounts may or may not participate in an allocation because of the issue or issuer's duration and/or average maturity, credit ratings and/or anticipated credit ratings, or deal size. - Deal Sponsor Considerations Certain accounts may or may not participate in an allocation because of deal sponsor discretionary considerations, such as a preference for certain investor profiles. - Term Lifecycle of Account Certain accounts may or may not participate in an allocation because of the term lifecycle of the account portfolio or vintage year.